ujjwalbasumatary/qftonqc/README.md

-# Quantum Field Theory on Quantum Computers
+# Quantum Field Theory on a Quantum Computer
 Implementation of algorithms for HE381: Quantum Field Theory on a Quantum Computer taught by Prof. Aninda Sinha @ IISc during the fall 2025 semester.

 ## To run the Julia scripts and notebooks